 If in student accommodation, you will be staying in shared flats/houses that include sharing kitchens and toilets (different for ensuites and studios).
-Since the former facilities are typically shared with other students, it is of no doubt that you already have some questions regarding the overall picture.
+If you have never shared a flat or house with someone you don't already know, we're sure you have some questions!

-We have put together several questions which are commonly asked and have answered them for you!
+We have put together several questions which are commonly asked and have answered them for you here!

 1. Who cleans the toilets/kitchen in the house or flat?

 The cleaning team comes by once a week to clean all the shared areas: kitchens, toilets and hallways.
 If you are living in an ensuite or studio, your toilet (and/or kitchen) is your own responsibility.
-The cleaning team will not be responsible to clean it (them).
+The cleaning team will not be responsible to clean them.

 2. How to share the kitchen space?

 There should be enough space in the kitchen for each person staying in a house/flat: a small and a big cupboard and a shelf in the fridge and freezer.
 Please do not place your belongings in more than the given number of cupboards/shelves as it is divided equally.
 If you see that someone is not using it and you have a lot of belongings, you could ask them nicely if you can keep your things there temporarily.